Please tell us your name, title and what your area of focus is at your company.

 In 2013, the American Medical Association (AMA) recognized obesity as a disease for the first time in the AMA’s history.
 While the number of individuals affected by obesity disease continues to rise, and the nation’s largest association of healthcare professionals have begun to recognize obesity disease as a serious issue, not all providers have the proper sized imaging equipment to accommodate their patients.

-Hitachi Healthcare Americas has designed their MRI and CT scanners thinking of the vast differences in body habitus.
+Fujifilm has designed their MRI and CT scanners thinking of the vast differences in body habitus.
 Every patient deserves to have the imaging he/she needs and not have to search for a location.
 Having the right equipment positively affects the patient volumes of a practice, translating to an increase in revenue.
-Hitachi’s MR/CT radiology portfolio includes:
+Fujifilm’s MR/CT radiology portfolio includes:

 - Echelon Oval – with the widest 1.5T MR opening in industry at 74cm wide and a table width of 63cm